siddharthshah3030/CollegeGenius/README.md

 you will have to create an account there and add the link for connection to Database

 Want to contribute?
 Great!
-just make an issue for suggesstions and bugs or simply make a PR
+just make an issue for suggestions and bugs or simply make a PR
 ### Contributors
 ##### [Siddharth Shah](https://github.com/siddharthshah3030) - Deadline_Driven_Development
 ### Todos
  - add even better CPI tools
  - make database access without authentication
- - better UI of Quiz section
+ - better UI of the Quiz section
  - support PDF
-> help us improve this project and make a better learning environement for eveyone
+> help us improve this project and make a better learning environment for everyone

 ### License